Research Ethics & Governance Information System

 How does it work?

-Research Office staff includes Executive Officers, Research Governance Officers, Ethics Officers, and research office administration staff.
-Depending on their role, research office staff will process ethics and/or site specific applications within REGIS - ensuring that each application meets the relevant criteria and facilitating approval/authorisation processes.
+Research Office staff includes Research Office Managers, Research Officers, Research Governance Officers and Research Office administration staff.
+Depending on their role, Research Office staff will process ethics and/or site specific applications within REGIS - ensuring that each application meets the relevant criteria and facilitating approval/authorisation processes.

-The Executive Officer also arranges and records the outcomes of ethics committee meetings within REGIS.
+The Research Officer also arranges and records the outcomes of ethics committee meetings within REGIS.
 The agenda, minutes and all projects under review can be seen within REGIS by those with appropriate access.

 Human Research Ethics Committee (HREC), as the decision-making body reviewing and approving research ethics applications, includes HREC Chairs and all HREC members.
 The committee agenda, all projects under review for the meeting and the minutes post-meeting will be visible within REGIS for all committee members.

-Local site executives include PHO Chief Executives and department heads.
-They will approve (ethics) and authorise (site governance) research applications within REGIS.
+Local site executives include PHO Chief Executives and department heads will approve (ethics) and authorise (site governance) research applications within REGIS.
 The system will operate using an electronic form of approval via direct email.
-Local executive may receive regular ‘dashboard’ type reports to monitor KPI and metrics performance.

 What are the benefits?